-Summer Abroad is open to UC Berkeley students, students from other colleges and universities, international students, and adults with an interest in studying abroad.
+Summer Abroad is open to UC Berkeley students, students from other colleges and universities, international students, and adults with interest in studying abroad.
 To be eligible, you must have completed at least one year of college by the start of the program and have at least a 2.0 GPA.
-You may not be on academic probation or under censure for student misconduct at the time of application review.
-Please note, there may be additional requirements or prerequisites for the specific program you select; please check the location specific page for details.
+You may not be on academic probation or under censure for student misconduct at any point from application review to the end of your program.
+Please note, there may be additional requirements or prerequisites for the specific program you select; please check the location-specific page for details.
 You may only apply to one Global Internships or Summer Abroad program per summer.

-International students are eligible to participate in any program as long as you are able to obtain the necessary visa for your program country.
+International students are eligible to participate in any program as long as you can obtain the necessary visa for your program country.